Student Forms

 - Obtaining College services by false pretenses including, but not limited to, misappropriation or conversion of College funds, supplies, equipment, labor, materials, space, facilities, or services.

 - Hazing is any mental or physical requirement or obligation placed on a person by a member of any organization, or by an individual or group of individuals that could cause discomfort, pain, or injury or that violates any legal statute or College rule, regulation, or policy.
 Hazing is defined as, but is not limited to, striking; laying open hand on; treating with violence or offering to do bodily harm to a person with the intent to punish or injure the individual; or other treatment of a tyrannical, abusive, shameful, insulting, or humiliating nature.
 Hazing is any action taken or situation created, whether on or off College premises, to produce mental or physical discomfort, embarrassment, harassment, or ridicule, including servitude often called personal favors.
 The College does not approve of or condone hazing; thus, activities of this nature shall be dealt with promptly and sternly.
+See Hazing Policy Statement for specific details.

 - Lewd, obscene, licentious, or indecent conduct or verbal or written threat of such action against another person, including sexual misconduct.
 See Sexual Misconduct Policy for specific details.